OakLoaf/LushRewards/README.md

 ### Permissions
-- activityrewarder.use - Allow user to collect rewards (Given by default)
+- lushrewards.use - Allow user to collect rewards (Given by default)
-- activityrewarder.bonus.groupName - Give user bonuses for playtime, groupNames need to be defined in the config.yml
+- lushrewards.bonus.groupName - Give user bonuses for playtime, groupNames need to be defined in the config.yml
-- activityrewarder.reload - Allow user to reload the plugin
+- lushrewards.reload - Allow user to reload the plugin

 ### Hooks